-When customer records are loaded into the database, Ascent360 employs a thorough sanitization, matching, and de-duplication process to determine a “Golden Record” for each individual.
+When customer records are loaded into the database, Ascent360 employs a thorough sanitation, matching, and de-duplication process to determine a “Golden Record” for each individual.
 This article will help you understand which records Ascent360 will incorporate into the database and which records it will not.

 Most customer records that are loaded to the database will be missing many of the above fields.
 In general, a customer record will be loaded to the database if it is contactable in some form and includes data that can be used for marketing purposes.
-Review the list below for use cases, examples, and exceptions.

 - A record with a First Name or Last Name only will be skipped.